-With your new-found independence at university comes a plethora of responsibilities, some more tedious than others.
-One of the most important, however, is setting up the basic utility bills for your student house and ensuring they are paid – and paid on time.
+With your new-found independence at university comes a plethora of responsibilities.
+One of the most important is setting up the basic utility bills for your student house and ensuring they are paid on time.

-Perhaps you’ve been through the long and complex process of setting up utility bills many times before, or perhaps university is your very first time away from home, meaning you’ve never had to handle such bills in your life.
-Whichever it may be, our handy step by step guide shows you how to keep your student bills simple and how to avoid any and all housemate tension.
+Perhaps you’ve been through the long and complex process of setting up utility bills many times before.
+Perhaps university is your very first time away from home, meaning you’ve never had to handle such student bills in your life.
+Our handy step by step guide shows you how to keep your student bills simple and how to avoid any and all housemate tension.

 Step 1: What are utility bills?

 Your utility bills reflect the most basic costs associated with running your student house.
 This includes services such as water, gas, electricity, internet and council tax.
 Utility bills are essential to account for and break down how much of these vital services we use.
 They also let us know how much we owe to our suppliers.
 The majority of utility bills are paid in regular monthly instalments, however, this can vary depending on the service.

 We’ve listed some of the most common student bills below, as well as a few that are often easy to forget…